Chart Color Schemes

 Belmont - Ascot - Redcliffe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Belmont-Ascot-Redcliffe as evaluated at the latest Census showed 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Perth metro's 60.5% houses and 39.6% other dwellings.
-Home ownership in Belmont-Ascot-Redcliffe was at 24.8%, with mortgaged dwellings at 33.6% and rented ones at 41.6%.
+The dwelling structure in Belmont-Ascot-Redcliffe, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 60.5% houses and 39.6% other dwellings.
+Home ownership in Belmont-Ascot-Redcliffe was at 24.8%, with the rest being mortgaged (33.6%) or rented (41.6%).
 The median monthly mortgage repayment in the area was $1,754, below Perth metro's average of $1,842.
-The median weekly rent figure was $350, equal to Perth metro's figure.
-Nationally, Belmont-Ascot-Redcliffe's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent figure was recorded at $350, equal to Perth metro's figure.
+Nationally, Belmont-Ascot-Redcliffe's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing